mlswg/mls-architecture/draft-omara-mls-architecture.md

 Upon joining the system, each Client stores its initial cryptographic key material with the DS.
 This key material represents the initial contribution from each member that will be used in the establishment of the shared group key.
-Hence this initial keying material MUST be authenticated using the Client's identity key.
+This initial keying material MUST be authenticated using the Client's identity key.
 Thus, the Client stores:

 * A credential from the Authentication service attesting to the